6 Steps to Feeling and Healing: Advice from Margaret Paul

 Natural feelings are the existential feelings that are just a part of life, like sadness and sorrow (over people’s inhumanity to each other, for example), loneliness (when you have no one with whom to share love), heartache and heartbreak (over others’ mean and rejecting behavior and various kinds of loss), grief (over loss), helplessness (over others’ choices), outrage (over injustice), as well as fear of real and present danger.

 These feelings need to be attended to and nurtured with deep compassion.

 1440: How can we distinguish between these two types of feelings?

-Margaret Paul: Once you get curious and start looking at it, it’s not that hard to learn to distinguish.
+Margaret Paul: Once you get curious and start looking, it’s not that hard to learn to distinguish.
 With the wounded feelings, you’ll discover you’re not loving yourself in some way that you really want to be loved, or that you’re abandoning yourself emotionally or physically.
 But with the natural existential feelings, you’re not doing something to cause them, they’re just a part of life.
-When someone that you love dies, you’re going to feel the pain of that.
+When someone you love dies, you’re going to feel the pain of that.

 To discover the difference, it’s important to learn to be present.

 The soul self-expresses through the body, through physical sensations that we learn to understand as emotions.
 These feelings have information for you.